danbev/learning-ai/notes/transformers.md

 between these words/token embeddings.
 They only contain information about each word/token itself, and nothing about the context in which it appears.

-So with these embeddings the first thing in the model is to add a positional encoding to each of the embeddings.
+So with these embeddings the first thing in the model does is to add a positional encoding to each of the embeddings.
 In the original paper this used absolute position encoding.
 I've written about this is [vector-embeddings.md](./vector-embeddings.md).

 So we have our input matrix which in our case is a 4x512 matrix, where each entry is one of the tokens in the input sentence.
+Notice that we in this case have a sequence lenght of 4 (tokens that is).
+If we had a longer sequence this work increase the size of the matrix.
+This has implications with regards to memory usage and computation when the sequence lenghts get longer.

 We take this matrix and make four copies, but we will only focus on the first three for now:
 ```
  +--------+          +-------+
  | Input  | -------> | Query |